 The husband’s appeal

 Prior to the Court of Appeal case, the husband had already appealed HHJ Wildblood QC’s decision last year.
 He claimed that the initial award of £3.47 million to his ex-wife was unfair and ignored the fact that she was living with another man.
-His appeal was dismissed by Sir James Munby, President of the Family Division of the High Court, who found that the “presence of [Mrs Hart’s] new partner in her life did not diminish her needs”.
+His appeal was dismissed by Sir James Munby, President of the Family Division of the High Court, who found that the "presence of new partner in her life did not diminish her needs”.

 At the time of the decision, Vardags Director Georgina Hamblin commented in The Telegraph: